Doctors’ Health and Wellbeing FAQs

-What support mechanisms are provided for the wellbeing of Fellows and trainees?
+What support is available for the wellbeing of Fellows and trainees?

 The RACP has a number of support mechanisms for trainees.
 We recognise that providing support is not simply about developing resilience in trainees but also involves the much broader, long term task of collaborating with sector partners in improving training environments and medical professional culture.

 In terms of direct support, the College offers:

 - confidential 24/7 counselling service to all members through Converge International

 - eLearning modules on Self-Care and Wellbeing and Creating Safe Workspace